OlhaSvezhentseva/python-label_processing/README.rst

 - label_postprocessing:
    * utils
-      Creates json files of the  postprocessing modules outputs.
+      Creates json files of the  postprocessing modules' outputs.

    * vocabulary
       Extracts unique words from the transcripts and counts their occurrences.